Skip to main content

 Intermediate

-The transition from a functional to a dysfunctional one marks a critical turning point in your biological journey.
+The transition from a functional stress response to a dysfunctional one marks a critical turning point in your biological journey.
 When a wellness program’s demands ∞ be it extreme caloric restriction, relentless high-intensity exercise, or insufficient sleep ∞ create a state of chronic HPA axis activation, the consequences extend far beyond the adrenal glands.

-The body’s is a deeply interconnected web, and a sustained disruption in one area inevitably triggers a cascade of compensatory and often detrimental shifts in others.
+The body’s endocrine system is a deeply interconnected web, and a sustained disruption in one area inevitably triggers a cascade of compensatory and often detrimental shifts in others.
 The central principle at play is one of resource allocation.
 In a state of perceived perpetual crisis, the body enters a mode of hormonal triage, prioritizing short-term survival over long-term health, maintenance, and reproduction.

 This process begins with a molecule called pregnenolone.
 Often referred to as the “mother hormone,” pregnenolone is a cholesterol-derived precursor from which many other vital steroid hormones are synthesized, including DHEA, progesterone, testosterone, and cortisol.
 Under normal conditions, pregnenolone is converted down various biochemical pathways as needed to maintain hormonal equilibrium.